jujinkim/FixedOrderStaggeredGridLayoutManager/README.md

   - `scrollToPosition(Int)`, `smoothScrollToPosition(...)` — snaps target to start using absolute cached rects
 - `abstract class SpanSizeLookup { fun getSpanSize(position: Int): Int }`
 - `typealias ColumnPinningStrategy = (position: Int) -> Int?`
- - `interface FixedOrderItemSizeChangeAware` — implement in your ViewHolder to receive a size-change callback injected by the LayoutManager
 - `fun RecyclerView.ViewHolder.notifyFixedOrderItemSizeChanged()` — convenience extension to trigger a full recompute from inside the holder

 ## Notes & Limitations